fpusan/tutorial-template/docs/source/README.rst

 e.g. ``SqueezeMeta.pl --restart -p <projectname> -step 6 --force_overwrite``
 would restart the pipeline from the taxonomic assignment of genes.
-The different steps of the pipeline are listed in section 1.
+The different steps of the pipeline are listed in :ref:`What is SqueezeMeta`.

 Running scripts
 ---------------